Mandy Rose

 Amanda Rose Saccomanno (born July 18, 1990) is an American professional wrestler, television personality, and fitness and figure competitor.
-She is best known for her tenure in WWE, where she performed under the ring name Mandy Rose, and is a former NXT Women's Champion and was the leader of Toxic Attraction.
+She is best known for her tenure in WWE from 2015 to 2022, where she performed under the ring name Mandy Rose, and was a former NXT Women's Champion and was the leader of the Toxic Attraction stable alongside Jacy Jayne and Gigi Dolin.
+Rose was also previously a member of the Fire and Desire tag team duo alongside Sonya Deville.

 Rose began a professional fitness competition career in 2013 and became a bodybuilding competitor the following year.
 In 2015, she placed second on the WWE competition Tough Enough, after which she signed a contract with WWE and joined the cast of the reality television show Total Divas.
 After a brief stint in WWE's developmental territory, NXT, Rose made her main roster debut in November 2017 as part of the short-lived faction Absolution with Paige and Sonya Deville.
 For approximately three years, Rose competed alongside Deville and they were known as Fire and Desire.
 The two disbanded in March 2020 at WrestleMania 36 and eventually had their own feud that culminated in a Loser Leaves WWE match, which Rose won.
 After a brief association with Dana Brooke in 2021, she returned to NXT and formed an alliance with Gigi Dolin and Jacy Jayne, dubbed Toxic Attraction.
 In October at Halloween Havoc, Rose defeated Raquel González to win her first title in her career, the NXT Women's Championship.
 She was released from the company in December 2022.

 Early life

 Amanda Rose Saccomanno was born in the New York City suburb of Westchester County, New York.
-The youngest and only daughter of four children, her older brother, Richard, died on October 3, 2022, after several years battling against depression.
+She was the youngest, and only female, of four children.
+Her older brother, Richard, died on October 3, 2022, after several years battling against depression.
 She has Irish and Italian ancestry.
 Her childhood nickname was "Hamburgers".
 She attended Yorktown High School, where she participated in dance.
 She later earned her bachelor's degree at Iona College, majoring in speech pathology.
 She entered her first fitness competition in 2013, and took first place in the World Bodybuilding Fitness & Fashion Boston Show.
 She was also crowned the 2014 World Beauty Fitness & Fashion Bikini Champion.